-- (1) The Council in its resolution of 7 February 1994 on the development of Community postal services (1), identified as one of the main objectives of Community postal policy the reconciling of the furtherance of the gradual, controlled opening to competition of the postal market and that of a durable guarantee of the provision of the universal service. - (2) Directive 97/67/EC of the European Parliament and of the Council of 15 December 1997 on common rules for the development of the internal market of Community postal services and the improvement of quality of service (2) established a regulatory framework for the postal sector at Community level, including measures to guarantee a universal service, the setting of maximum limits for the postal services which Member States may reserve to their universal service provider(s) with a view to the maintenance of the universal service, and a timetable for decision-making on the further opening of the market to competition, for the purposes of creating a single market in postal services. - (3) Article 16 of the Treaty highlights the place occupied by services of general interest in the shared values of the Union as well as their role in promoting social and territorial cohesion; the same Article further states that care should be taken that such services operate on the basis of principles and conditions which enable them to fulfil their missions.
+- (1) The Council in its resolution of 7 February 1994 on the development of Community postal services (1), identified as one of the main objectives of Community postal policy the reconciling of the furtherance of the gradual, controlled opening to competition of the postal market and a durable guarantee of the provision of the universal service. - (2) Directive 97/67/EC of the European Parliament and of the Council of 15 December 1997 on common rules for the development of the internal market of Community postal services and the improvement of quality of service (2) established a regulatory framework for the postal sector at Community level, including measures to guarantee a universal service, the setting of maximum limits for the postal services which Member States may reserve to their universal service provider(s) with a view to the maintenance of the universal service, and a timetable for decision-making on the further opening of the market to competition, for the purposes of creating a single market in postal services.